influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/template.md

 # workflow.v1alpha1.template

-Template is a reusable and composable unit of execution in a workflow
+"Template is a reusable and composable unit of execution in a workflow"

 ## Index